 You will traverse this wild landscape with a qualified ranger in a comfortable open Land Cruiser.
 During the drive, either in the early morning or at sunset, numerous species of plants, animals, big game and birds can be seen.

 Today we follow the lodge programme, which is normally a morning game drive, breakfast, sometimes a guided walk (if available and which is optional), lunch, afternoon tea followed by the evening game drive and dinner

-This morning we depart Knysna for the Addo Elephant National Park.
+After breakfast we travel via Port Elizabeth to the Addo Elephant National Park.
 Deep within the shadows of the dense valley bushveld of the Sundays River region of the Eastern Cape is the Addo Elephant National Park.
 Here, the evenings are punctuated by the strident howl of the black-backed jackal, and the francolin's call heralds each new dawn.
 Safe from relentless persecution in the past, the grey leviathans of the bush now roam in peace.
 This park conserves no less than five of South Africa's seven biomes, is also home to one of the densest African elephant populations on earth and is home to the unique flightless dung beetle.

-The remainder of the day will be spent on game drives into the various areas of this park which offers some of the most spectacular elephant viewing in the world.
+Depending on our arrival time, the afternoon will be spent on game drives into the various areas of this park which offers some of the most spectacular elephant viewing in the world.

 Today will be spent on extended drives into the various areas of the park with your guide.
-For those times when you want the opportunity to stretch your legs in the camp, the SASOL Red Bishop Bird Hide is located opposite the waterhole in the main rest camp, offering bird watchers a view of red bishops, weavers, herons, coots and terrapins.
+For those times when you want the opportunity to stretch your legs in the camp, there are two hides in the camp, the Red Bishop Hide for birders and a game viewing hide situated in the camp, and elephant are often seen here enjoying the waterhole..
 The main game area boasts a list of 170 bird species, while the expanded park may contain as many as 450 species in a diversity of habitats.
-There is also a game viewing hide situated in the camp, and elephant are often seen here enjoying the water-hole.

 Gorah Elephant Camp